wangchucheng/hugo-eureka/exampleSite/content/posts/carousel1/index.md

 +++
-title = "Carousel with image array" description = "Post with carousel which does not have description per image" summary = "" toc = true authors = ["Example Author"]
+title = "Carousel with image description" description = "Post with carousel which has image description, but can also omit it " summary = "" toc = true authors = ["Example Author"]